spacecomx/cdk-billing-alarm/docs/DOCUMENTATION.md

 };
 ```

+Adding and removing endpoints means **_you will need to again confirm the subscription_** of each email address you specified with `emailAddress` option or those manually by you e.g AWS SNS console (not recommended).
+See [post deployment](#post-deployment) for details.

+> :warning: Please be **cautious**.
+Without an endpoint been provided i.e. (email address been subscribed to the SNS topic), the billing alarm will still trigger when exceeding the alarm threshold.
+However you will **not recieve any email alarm notifications** via email.

 ## Post Deployment

-Once the billing alarm stack has been created successfully in your AWS account, you will need to confirm the subscription of each email address you specified with `emailAddress` configuration option.
-Clicking on the **"Confirm Subscription"** link for that email, it will automatically activate billing alarm notifications to that email address.
+Once the Billing Alarm Stack resources has been successfully created in your AWS account, you will need to confirm the subscription of each email address you specified with the `emailAddress` configuration option.
+Clicking on the **"Confirm Subscription"** link for that email, will automatically activate billing alarm notifications for that email address.

 If you did not receive the email, you can process a **"Request Confirmation"** for the subscription from the Simple Notification Service (SNS) console within your AWS account.